mendrik/feather/feather-docs/content/overview/index.md

 * <div>`<div class="red" {{variable}}>...</div>`<br>As a property hook (booleans and arrays but no transformer methods)</div>
 * <div>`<div class="red">Some {{variable}} text!</div>`<br>Within a text node (only strings)</div>

 > Note that any binding can convert booleans, numbers, objects or arrays into strings.
-This is done but declaring a *transformer*
+This is done by declaring a *transformer*
 > function in the widget class.
 You can then bind it like this: `<div class="{{variable:formatAsString}}">...</div>`

 ### Attributes